 Even if you don’t have any symptoms, these exercises may prevent problems developing in future.

 Like many muscles in the body, your pelvic floor muscles can be trained and strengthened with regular, targeted exercise.

 How often should you do pelvic floor exercises?

 Pelvic floor exercises

 This web page is designed to be informative and educational.
 It is not intended to provide specific medical advice or replace advice from your health practitioner.
-The information above is based on current medical knowledge, evidence and practice as at January 2014.
+The information above is based on current medical knowledge, evidence and practice as at August 2022.